brimdata/zed/k8s/README.md

 ### Step 2: Redeploy zqd to get Linkerd sidecar proxy injection

-The zqd from the section "Redeploy zqd with an S3 datadir" will not yet have a Linkerd proxy.
+The zqd from the section "Redeploy zqd with an S3 datauri" will not yet have a Linkerd proxy.
 You can check this by doing this -- sub the pod id you get from `get pod` into the `describe pod`
 ```
 kubectl get pod
 kubectl describe pod zqd-test-1-99999999-XXXXX